Design for testing: Scan design

 The most common method for delivering test data from chip inputs to internal circuits under test (CUTs, for short), and observing their outputs, is called scan-design.
-In scan-design, registers (flip-flops or latches) in the design are connected in one or more scan chains, which are used to gain access to internal nodes of the chip.
+In scan design, registers (flip-flops or latches) in the design are connected in one or more scan chains, which are used to gain access to internal nodes of the chip.
 Test patterns are shifted in via the scan chain(s), functional clock signals are pulsed to test the circuit during the "capture cycle(s)", and the results are then shifted out to chip output pins and compared against the expected "good machine" results.

 Straightforward application of scan techniques can result in large vector sets with corresponding long tester time and memory requirements.
 Test compression techniques address this problem, by decompressing the scan input on chip and compressing the test output.
 Large gains are possible since any particular test vector usually only needs to set and/or examine a small fraction of the scan chain bits.

 The output of a scan design may be provided in forms such as Serial Vector Format (SVF), to be executed by test equipment.

 Debug using DFT features

 In addition to being useful for manufacturing "go/no go" testing, scan chains can also be used to "debug" chip designs.
-In this context, the chip is exercised in normal "functional mode" (for example, a computer or mobile-phone chip might execute assembly language instructions).
+In this context, the chip is exercised in normal "functional mode" (for example, a computer or mobile phone chip might execute assembly language instructions).
 At any time, the chip clock can be stopped, and the chip re-configured into "test mode".
-At this point the full internal state can be dumped out, or set to any desired values, by use of the scan chains.
-Another use of scan to aid debug consists of scanning in an initial state to all memory elements and then go back to functional mode to perform system debug.
+At this point, the full internal state can be dumped out, or set to any desired values, by use of the scan chains.
+Another use of scan to aid debugging consists of scanning in an initial state to all memory elements and then go back to functional mode to perform system debugging.
 The advantage is to bring the system to a known state without going through many clock cycles.
-This use of scan chains, along with the clock control circuits are a related sub-discipline of logic design called "Design for Debug" or "Design for Debuggability".
+This use of scan chains, along with the clock control circuits is a related sub-discipline of logic design called design for debug or design for debuggability.